greiman/SdFat-beta/readme.txt

 Allow simultaneous use of hardware and software SPI with multiple cards.
 See the ThreeCard example.

-Added minimal Long File Name support.
-See the LongFileName example.

 Added the "File" class for compatibility with the Arduino SD.h library